rouskinlab/RNAstructure/README.md

-# python-package
+# RNAstructure-wrapper

-A boilerplate for python packages
+A wrapper for Dr. David Mathews' RNAstructure.
+See tutorial for more details.